dunconio/dwm-dunc/README.md

         bar-tag-format-reversed    - true to reverse the order of tag number and master client class
-        border-width               - window border width in pixels client-indicators          - true to show indicators blobs on the edge of each tag to represent the number of clients present
+        border-width               - window border width in pixels borderless-solitary        - true to hide window borders for solitary tiled clients
+        client-indicators          - true to show indicators blobs on the edge of each tag to represent the number of clients present